hxr404/Discord-Delete-Bot/README.md

 Dont use it (or at your own risk), as it could be against the Discord ToS (No Self-Bots allowed) It could be allowed, but I don't think so
 Because of that I *didn't* test it, but if I *would* test it, it would work perfectly without errors.

+**About this branch**
+The standart Version has a short timeout, to make sure Discord handles all the Input, this Version doesn't have it.
+It only works in the Desktop Version of Discord, because Browsers are to slow.
+It's much faster than the master branch, but could also break your computer.
+Use it at your Onw risk!!!